mk0y/grains.js/CONVENTIONS.md

 - Safely converts values to strings
 - Cleans up content when state is unavailable

-Core directive for displaying reactive text content
+Core directive for displaying reactive text content.